Embrace the New Normal: Citi Bike Jersey City and Hoboken Data Analysis

 “Female users are younger!”

-2. Embrace the New Normal
+2. Embrace the New Normal That Data is Showing

 In early 2020, concerns about COVID-19 and stay-at-home orders caused Citi Bike trips to fall.
 However, the usage recovered quickly, and an evolved mixture of user types emerged since 2020.
 After members cut back on trips in 2020 mainly on weekdays, they came back in 2021, and trips rose slightly above their 2019 level.
 Interestingly, trips by non-members on both weekdays and weekends skyrocketed since 2020.
 Is it an era of non-member users?
 We should have a deeper analysis focusing on this group.